 Addiction Resources with the State of Illinois

-There are several local and state resources that can help you find a treatment or direct you to support groups like AA or NA that can help.
+Several local and state resources can help you find a treatment or direct you to support groups like AA or NA that can help.
 You can also reach out to the Illinois Department of Human Services to learn more about the options they provide.

 There are plenty of private treatment options available in Illinois.
 Many treatment facilities offer the following types of treatment programs and therapy options.
-Plans are typically determined on an individual basis after a full evaluation of symptoms and medical history.
+Plans are typically determined individually after fully evaluating symptoms and medical history.

 Types of Treatment Programs Available in Illinois

-There are several forms of addiction treatment available to people in Illinois to help them recover from substance abuse.
-The best treatment plan for you or a loved one should be determined by an addiction treatment specialist so you receive the specific care necessary.
-In many cases, a person will need to follow the continuum of care to fully recover from addiction.
+Several forms of addiction treatment are available to people in Illinois to help them recover from substance abuse.
+The best treatment plan for you or a loved one should be determined by an addiction treatment specialist so you receive the necessary care.
+In many cases, a person must follow the continuum of care to fully recover from addiction.

 Medical detox is the first step in addiction treatment and should always be done under medical supervision.
 This type of detox can help to manage withdrawal symptoms and make them more bearable.
 Individuals that are suffering from addiction to prescription drugs, alcohol, heroin, meth or cocaine will more than likely need to seek a medical detox to offset the negative side effects of withdrawal.
 Detoxing on your own is never recommended.

-Outpatient rehab is a good option for people who have a mild to moderate addiction.
+Outpatient rehab is a good option for people with mild to moderate addiction.
 Outpatient rehab centers allow patients to live at home while they receive treatment during the day.
 Treatment typically includes individual therapy, group therapy, and other evidence-based treatment methods.
-Outpatient treatment is generally combined with 12-step meetings like NA and AA>.
+Outpatient treatment is generally combined with 12-step meetings like NA and AA.

 Types of Addiction Therapy Available in Illinois

-There are many forms of therapy that can help individuals recover from addiction in Illinois.
-Most treatment centers offer a variety of therapy options as part of their inpatient and outpatient programs.
+Many forms of therapy can help individuals recover from addiction in Illinois.
+Most treatment centers offer various therapy options as part of their inpatient and outpatient programs.
 Typical therapy offerings include the following: